philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 Outline

-- 15 of 18) Leveraging for visibility
+- Leveraging for visibility
 	- Examples
 		- https://www.foregroundweb.com/photography-website-statistics/
 		- https://patternreport.com/
 		- https://hingemarketing.com/wp-content/uploads/2020/12/Research-VE-Study-Summary.pdf
 	- These tend to be less useful for decision making, and more useful for visibility
-- 16 of 18) Leveraging for IP
+- Leveraging for IP
 	- IP doesn't have to be closed/secret to be a source of power.
 (Tobie's POV)
 	- Examples
 		- https://web.devopstopologies.com
 			- https://web.archive.org/web/20210526161122/https://web.devopstopologies.com/
 		- https://www.cnpatterns.org/patterns-library
-- 17 of 18) Leveraging for services
+- Leveraging for services
-- 18 of 18) Leveraging for lead gen
+- Leveraging for lead gen

 </div></div>